better-internet/radworks-docs/docs/community/01_ecosystem.md

 The Drips Org’s mission is to enable FOSS developers to financially thrive by taking on the problem of [FOSS sustainability](https://fosssustainability.com/) / funding public goods.
 [Drips](https://www.drips.network/) develops novel [protocols](https://github.com/radicle-dev/drips-contracts), tools and applications that enable new value flows for developers in order to receive funds from their users and supporters.
-See the Drips Org's [community approve strategy for 2024](https://community.radworks.org/t/formal-review-rgp-19-drips-org-proposal-2024/3422/2).
+See the Drips Org's [2024 budget](https://community.radworks.org/t/formal-review-rgp-19-drips-org-proposal-2024/3422/2).

 ## Better Internet Foundation Org